skym97/IntroToProg-Python-Final/README.md

 # Employee Ratings

 A Python-based application for managing and analyzing employee performance ratings.
-This project allows organizations to track, view, and evaluate employee ratings using an easy-to-use API.
+This project allows organizations to track, view, and evaluate employee ratings using an easy-to-use interface.

 ## Table of Contents
 - [About the Project](#about-the-project)